 - All support vehicles, ground transportation, and/or boats (where applicable)

 - Most necessary group/shared equipment, such as tents, canoes, camp equipment, etc. (as applicable)

 - Private tours of museums, historic and religious sites, and other select attractions as noted in the trip itinerary

 - National Park and other site entry fees

 *To see specific inclusions for each individual trip, please review your detailed itinerary or contact one of our Adventure Consultants.

-- Air and land transportation to and from host city
+- Air and land transportation between your home and the destination country(ies)

 - Excess baggage charges